cpraveen/numa/best.md

 ## Uniform approximation: uniqueness

 We now consider the best approximation problem in maximum norm.
-Since we dont have convecity, we need different techniques to prove uniqueness.
+Since we dont have convexity, we need different techniques to prove uniqueness.

 :::{prf:definition} Haar condition
 A subspace $Y$ of $\cts[a,b]$ with dim$(y)=n$ is said to satisfy the Haar condition if every $y \in Y$, $y \ne 0$ has at most $n-1$ zeros in $[a,b]$.